ManasiTilak/pgn_zst_unzipper/README.md

 1. Clone the repository or download the script.

 2. Ensure Python and the Zstandard library are installed on your system.
+Use `pip install -r requirements.txt` to install if needed.

 3. Open a terminal or command prompt and navigate to the directory containing the script.